leshec/tutorial/src/pages/posts/post-2.md

 pubDate: 2024-02-24
 tags: ["astro", "blogging", "learning in public", "successes"]
 ---
 This is a nice idea.
+Do it....

-Do it >>> After a successful first week learning Astro, I decided to try some more.
+After a successful first week learning Astro, I decided to try some more.
 I wrote and imported a small component from memory!

 [Home](https://wwww.richylaru12345.netlify.app)